resir014/resir014.xyz/src/content/posts/article/2016-06-02-windows-7-is-the-new-xp/index.md

 ---
 category: article
 layout: post
-title: "Windows 7 is the new XP"
+title: 'Windows 7 is the new XP'
 lead: "Microsoft's tone-deafness regarding the Windows 10 upgrade nag and several other issues left a majority of users out in the cold."
 redirect_from: 2016/06/02/windows-7-is-the-new-xp
 tags:
   - windows
   - rant
 ---

 You might recall the Windows Vista disaster, an operating system by Microsoft which, as a result of [various failures and resets in its development stage](http://longhorn.ms/), resulting in an end product so buggy, it failed to grab its consumers' acceptance after the revolutionary XP.
 The same mistake was unwittingly repeated by Microsoft themselves with the introduction of Windows 8, and as of recently, Windows 10.